frappe/erpnext_com/erpnext_com/www/support/developer.md

 Frappe developers have experience of working with hundreds of instance and all developers are exposed to all the aspects of the product and are full-stack developers.

-### Case Base Support

-Frappe developers will respond to your design queries by email and if necessary schedule a call or conduct a one-on-one screen sharing session.
-Based on your requirement, support will be given by the domain or technology expert.

 ### Consulting

 When you are designing a new feature or integration, Frappe developers can help you determine the best approach and help you in anticipating problems that may arise based on your approach.